usnistgov/WIPP/user-guide/image-collections/README.md

 # Collection detail information

-The information about collections includes name, creation date, number of files in the collection, total size of the collection, the source source job if the collection has been created during the execution of a workflow, and the filename pattern.
+The information about collections includes name, creation date, number of files in the collection, total size of the collection, the source job if the collection has been created during the execution of a workflow, and the filename pattern.
 The collection name must be unique and may be modified any time by clicking on it and editing the text.

 ![](collection-detail.png)
 *Figure 3: WIPP Image Collection screenshot*